Here is a sampling of significant criminal cases handled by the attorneys at The Weinhardt Law Firm.

 United States v.
 Gammage, 580 F.3d 777 (8th Cir.
 2009): Mark Weinhardt successfully appealed the sentence of a man convicted of unlawful possession of a firearm following a domestic violence conviction.
 Based upon his criminal record from decades ago in Mississippi, the district court sentenced Mr. Gammage to a mandatory minimum 15 years in prison.
 Mark argued on appeal that the sentencing enhancement under the Armed Career Criminal Act did not apply, and the Eighth Circuit agreed.
 On resentencing, Mr. Gammage received a sentence of time served.

 United States v.
-Hatch, United States District Court, Southern District of Iowa (2009): Mark Weinhardt represented the owner of a company that illegally sold night vision goggles — considered a regulated munition under the Arms Export Control Act — in a prosecution for violating the AECA and other federal statutes.
-Despite sentencing guidelines under the AECA calling for a sentence of at least five years, Mark negotiated a guilty plea to a lesser charge and, at sentencing, their client received a sentence of probation with no incarceration.
+Hatch (United States District Court, Southern District of Iowa 2009): Mark Weinhardt represented the owner of a company that illegally sold night vision goggles — considered a regulated munition under the Arms Export Control Act — in a prosecution for violating the AECA and other federal statutes.
+Despite sentencing guidelines under the AECA calling for a sentence of at least five years, Mark negotiated a guilty plea to a lesser charge and, at sentencing, the client received a sentence of probation with no incarceration.

 United States v.
-Iannone, United States District Court, Southern District of Iowa (2003): Mark Weinhardt defended a nationally prominent cardiologist at a jury trial.
-Their client was accused of insider trading in connection with options trades in advance of a merger announcement which earned the client over $1 million.
+Iannone (United States District Court, Southern District of Iowa 2003): Mark Weinhardt defended a nationally prominent cardiologist at a jury trial.
+Their client was accused of insider trading in connection with options trades in advance of a merger announcement in the medical technology industry that earned the client over $1 million.
 Dr. Iannone was charged with 28 counts of conspiracy, insider trading, and wire fraud.
 The jury acquitted Dr. Iannone on all 28 counts.

 Food Safety Grand Jury Investigation (2001-2004): Mark Weinhardt represented a public company in the food industry in a grand jury investigation in which the government alleged food safety violations.
 Mark persuaded the government not to indict the company and negotiated a pretrial diversion agreement that also spared any individual within the company from criminal action.

 State v.
-Savage, Iowa District Court for Polk County (2000): Nationally known journalist and columnist Dan Savage covered the 2000 Iowa presidential caucuses for Salon.com.
+Savage (Polk County District Court 2000): Nationally known journalist and columnist Dan Savage covered the 2000 Iowa presidential caucuses for Salon.com.
 Mr. Savage, a Seattle resident, wrote that he registered to vote as an Iowan and voted at the caucus near his hotel.
-The State brought felony charges carrying a five year prison term against Mr. Savage for making a false declaration of Iowa citizenship.
+The State brought felony charges carrying a five-year prison term against Mr. Savage for making a false declaration of Iowa citizenship.
 Mark Weinhardt represented Mr. Savage and settled the case with a guilty plea to a misdemeanor and the payment of a small fine.